Updated May 2026

 10 Swinton Road, Swinton, Ripon HG4 4JH

-Swinton Park is a 32-bedroom luxury castle hotel.
-Set in 200 acres of parkland, the Grade II listed building dates back to the 17th Century.
-The ancestral home of the Cunliffe-Lister family features grand decor and lavish furnishings to give guests a truly unique and luxurious stately home experience.
+Swinton Park is a 32-bedroom luxury castle hotel set in 200 acres of parkland.
+The Grade II listed building dates back to the 17th century and, as the ancestral home of the Cunliffe-Lister family, it features grand decor and lavish furnishings that give guests a genuinely unique stately home experience.
 You’ll really feel like Lord or Lady of the Manor when you kick your shoes off in one of their sumptuous suites.

-For those who prefer to get a little closer to nature, The Swinton Estate also offers wonderful glamping experiences.
-The Swinton Bivouac boasts spectacular views of the stunning Yorkshire countryside and accommodation options include tree lodges and meadow yurts.
-A quirky place to stay in Yorkshire with accommodation options to suit most preferences!
+For those who prefer to get a little closer to nature, The Swinton Estate also offers wonderful glamping experiences at the Swinton Bivouac, with spectacular views of the surrounding Yorkshire countryside and accommodation options including tree lodges and meadow yurts.
+Quirky accommodation to suit most tastes and budgets.

 Shepherd’s Delight, South Stainley